irritas/react-pokedex/README.md

 React Pokédex
 =============

-The Pokédex is an essential tool for tracking your collection of Pokémon and giving essential information about them.
+The Pokédex is an essential tool for tracking your collection of Pokémon and giving detailed information about them.

 Screenshots